 My name is Mary-Ann and as an experienced BACP registered counsellor and psychotherapist my aim is to give you the time and space to explore your thoughts and feelings, without fear of criticism or judgement in a safe, supportive, empathic and caring environment.

-My practice is based in two locations, one is in the Bournemouth Road area of Parkstone, where I use professional counselling rooms, within easy reach of Bournemouth, Poole and surrounding areas.
+My practice is based in the Bournemouth Road area of Parkstone, where I use professional counselling rooms, within easy reach of Bournemouth, Poole and surrounding areas.
 There is a regular bus and train service and free on road parking.
-I also use professional counselling rooms in Browning Avenue Southbourne that is within easy reach of Bournemouth and Christchurch and surrounding areas.
-There is also free on road parking available.

 Home visits to clients who are home bound or in residential care are available.